trumpet2012/ArithmeticParser/README.md

 + **.**

 The file Parser.java is the updated parser code that actually works and looks a lot cleaner.
 The other file ParserOld.java is my first attempt.
-It tries to implement the greibach form of the language and is unsucessful and very confusing.
+It tries to implement the greibach normal form of the language and is unsucessful and very confusing.
+So instead when I rewrote it I just eliminated left recursion and did not do full greibach.

 The language Parser.java implements is: